mint26/cash_frontend/README.md

 The prototype is available in https://cash.cs5224cash.site/

+## Dependencies

+To launch this project, you will need:

+- docker-compose and Docker installed
+- npm and Node.js installed

 ## Launching the application

 First launch the backend application by changing directory to the `backend` folder in this folder in a new terminal window.
 Then execute the following command in the new window: